pyfa-org/eos/README.md

     {<Drone(type_id=2446, state=3)>: {
         <Restriction.drone_bandwidth: 5>: ResourceErrorData(total_use=150.0, output=125.0, holder_use=25.0),
-        <Restriction.launched_drone: 6>: SlotAmountErrorData(slots_used=6, slots_max_allowed=5)},
+        <Restriction.launched_drone: 6>: SlotQuantityErrorData(slots_used=6, slots_max_allowed=5)},
     ...
     }

 Keys of dictionary are problematic holders (in this case, all in-space drones of ship), values are dictionaries too, which list problems with given module.
-Keys of this dictionary are restriction IDs (eos.Restriction object), with 5 being drone bandwidth restriction, and 6 being amount of drones this fit can use; values contain detailed data about the problem.
+Keys of this dictionary are restriction IDs (eos.Restriction object), with 5 being drone bandwidth restriction, and 6 being quantity of drones this fit can use; values contain detailed data about the problem.

 Attributes of any item are accessible via dictionary-like objects like phoon.attributes, e.g.: